radareorg/r2ghidra/README.md

 mkdir build && cd build
 cmake -DCMAKE_INSTALL_PREFIX=~/.local ..
 make
-make install
+make install DESTDIR=/tmp/r2ghidra-prefix
 ```

 Here, set the `CMAKE_INSTALL_PREFIX` to a location where radare2 can load the plugin from.

 ## Iaito plugin

-r2ghidra works with iaito without needing to build this plugin, but it is still an option for advanced users as it provides the ability to work directly using the API instead of processing.
+Iaito can use r2ghidra without the need for a iaito-specific plugin.
+But the performance may be better when using the native plugin in contrast to the json-parsing generic solution.

 The install step is necessary for the plugin to work because it includes installing the necessary Sleigh files.